Yunyung/Software-Testing-NYCU-2021/Lab9/README.md

 ## What you can learn
 - Understand what's symblic execution
-- Learn how to use Angr, an symolic exection tool, to crack the password or some useful infomation from a binary file
+- Learn how to use Angr, a symolic exection tool, to crack the password or some useful infomation from a binary file

 ## Step by Step
 ### Installation